 - Zolpimist oral spray may cause drowsiness, dizziness, blurred vision, or lightheadedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Zolpimist oral spray with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Zolpimist oral spray; it may add to their effects.
+- Do not take Zolpimist oral spray if you drink alcohol that day or before bed, or if you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using Zolpimist oral spray; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Zolpimist oral spray is usually used only for a short period of time.
 If your symptoms do not get better within 7 to 10 days or if they get worse, check with your doctor.